aws-samples/foundation-model-benchmarking-tool/README.md

 1. This code requires Python 3.11.
 If you are using SageMaker for running this code then select `Data Science 3.0` kernel for your SageMaker notebooks.

-1. **Data Ingestion via S3** : Configure two buckets within your AWS account:
+1. **Use S3 for Data and Results Storage** : Configure two buckets within your AWS account:

     * ***Read bucket***: This bucket contains `tokenizer files`, `prompt template`, `source data` and `deployment scripts` directories. `FMBT` needs to have read access to this bucket.
 View the structure of this bucket below: